cheapmanga/Texture-Pack-Template/README.md

 You first need to right-click it and then extact it to any location on your computer.
 Open it in PCK Studio.
 And start modifying!
-(Your images need to be at the correct size) When you are finished modifying, save as and replace the old `x16Data.pck` with the new one.
+(Your images need to be at the correct size) When you are finished modifying, save as and replace the old `x16Data.pck` with the new one inside `TexturePack.pck`.
+Then save as and replace the old `TexturePack.pck` with the new one.

 ---